joshminot/joshminot.github.io/blog/post_1/post_1.md

 Others have used propogated location information across the social network in order to fill in missing geographic data [[1]](https://ojs.aaai.org/index.php/ICWSM/article/view/14399).

-The other approach that I've seen some colleagues explore involves fuzzy string matching in order to geocode the location string in user bios.
+Another approach involves fuzzy string matching in order to geocode the location string in user bios.
-For this work I was focused on the US and used the python library [uszipcode](https://uszipcode.readthedocs.io/)[2].
+For this work I was focused on the US, although I don't filter the tweets (by language, etc.) before geocoding.
+Some colleagues had used the python library [uszipcode](https://uszipcode.readthedocs.io/)[2] with varying degrees of success for specific projects, and I was curious what would happen if we ran a sample from our 10% historical Twitter feed through the fuzzy geocoding process.
 The library provides a convenient search engine for matching strings for cities and states with agaisnt known regions.
 Using regular expressions I extracted user bios that roughly fit templates such as `city, state`, `city, state, country`, etc.